The Divine Origin of an Amitabha Buddha Statue

-The objective of using the Amitabha chant is to induce sufficient concentration in order for devotees to gain access to Sukhavati.
-Amitabha inspires devotees by teaching them that anyone who “recites his name or his mantra” will be admitted to Sukhavati.
+The objective of using the Amitabha Buddha mantra is to induce sufficient concentration in order for devotees to gain access to Sukhavati.
+Amitabha inspires devotees by teaching them that anyone who “recites his name or his mantra” will be admitted to the Amitabha pure land of Sukhavati.

 Therefore, it is not important which version of the Amitabha Buddha mantra they choose to use.
 In fact, it does not even need to be pronounced correctly to be effective.
-The objective is to induce concentration which will gain admittance to the Amitabha pure land.
+However, devotees must have unwavering sincerity, faith and aspiration to be reborn in the Amitabha pure land.
+The ultimate objective of reciting the Amitabha Buddha mantra is to induce concentration in order to gain entry to Sukhavati.

-Amitabha Buddha Statue For Your Altar
+Best Amitabha Buddha Statue for your Altar

 In One Lifetime: Pure Land Buddhism by Shi Wiling